open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 Span processors can be registered directly on SDK `TracerProvider` and they are invoked in the same order as they were registered.

-Each processor registered on `TracerProvider` is a start of pipeline that consist of span processor and optional exporter.
-SDK MUST allow to end each pipeline with individual exporter.
+Each processor registered on `TracerProvider` is a start of a pipeline that consists of a span processor and an optional exporter.
+The SDK MUST allow to end each pipeline with individual exporter.

-SDK MUST allow users to implement and configure custom processors and decorate built-in processors for advanced scenarios such as tagging or filtering.
+The SDK MUST allow users to implement and configure custom processors and decorate built-in processors for advanced scenarios such as tagging or filtering.

 The following diagram shows `SpanProcessor`'s relationship to other components